shaahinfaezi/Discord-DingDong/README.md

 }

-**#3** :  Open the bot's folder and go through this path "\DINGDONG-DiscordBot-master\DING DONG\bin\Debug\Resources" then edit or open the config.json file and set the following:
+**#3** :  Open the bot's folder and go through this path "\Discord-DingDong-master\DING DONG\bin\Debug\Resources" then edit or open the config.json file and set the following:

 * Token : Bot's Token which you can find in [Discord Developers Page](https://discord.com/developers/applications).